jonleivent/mindless-coding/README.md

   development - for example, it doesn't require re-implementation of any existing types or functions.

-- Why AVL nd Red/Black trees?
+- Why AVL and Red/Black trees?
 They are well known, useful, and (especially in the case of Red/Black trees) difficult to get right.
   Hence, the ability here to "mindlessly" implement the find, insert, delmin, delete and respective rebalancing functions with full